telerik/blazor-docs/getting-started/vs-integration/options.md

 ### Project Setup

-* **Copy referenced assemblies to solution and integrate with source control** - When enabled, the referenced assemblies will be copied to the solution when using Telerik wizards. `True` by default.
+* **Copy referenced assemblies to solution and integrate with source control**—When enabled, the referenced assemblies will be copied to the solution when using Telerik wizards. `True` by default.

 ### Project Upgrade Notifications for Detected Local Distributions

-* **Suggest project upgrades for Telerik product versions available on my computer** - `True` by default.
+* **Suggest project upgrades for Telerik product versions available on my computer**—`True` by default.

-* **Suggest upgrades when an equal Dev release is detected on projects using a Trial** - `True` by default.
+* **Suggest upgrades when an equal Dev release is detected on projects using a Trial**—`True` by default.

 ## See Also